TylerNicholls/TheNebula/README.md

 `

 ### Helpful Code:
-We used this code to get us started.
+We used this code as a jumping off point.
 Sure wish there was more explanation, but it got us started:
 [Piston-Tutorials](https://github.com/PistonDevelopers/Piston-Tutorials/tree/master/getting-started)